adapn/VCO-Synthesizer/Planning/README.md

    Decouping Capacitord and why: https://www.reddit.com/r/AskElectronics/comments/qvmnp3/what_do_all_those_capacitors_in_ac_circuits_do/

    Final Circuit:
    Using the LM337 (NEG Voltage regulator) and LM137 (POS voltage regulator) we were able to convert 24V DC into +/-12 DC for duel supply.
+This circuit was taken from inspiration from the Texas insturment's LM337, with my own modifications as seen below:
    Added D1 and D3 for reverse polarity currect protection.
    ADDED D2 and D4 for Capacitor Discharge Protection: They protect against the situation where the output capacitor could discharge through the internal structure of the regulator IC.
 This can happen during power-down conditions, and the diodes
     provide a path for the current, preventing it from damaging the ICs.

+COMPONENT LIST:
+4 DIODES: 1N4002
+CAPACITORS: 2 * 1000uF/25V and 2 22uF/50V
+ICs - LM317T	& LM337T
+Resistors: 2 * 120, 2 * 1032

 ---